zmmbreeze/solver/README.md

 solver
 ============

-Help you do simple mathmatic.
+Help you do simple mathematical expressions.

     1 + 1 = 2